Winter Break is a festival for boosting joy during the depths of winter.

 Confession: I am not a winter person.

-I started Winter Break because I struggle with it.
+I started Winter Break because I struggle with winter.
 The short days, the grey skies, the dehydrated skin, the cold feet; all of it makes me want to stay indoors under a blanket.
-But I adopted a dog who turned out to be part Husky.
-And she made sure I went outside every day.
-I noticed that I felt better, physically and mentally, if I dressed for the cold, went outside, moved around, and spent time in nature.
+That was my strategy for most of my life.
+Then I adopted a dog who turned out to be part Husky.
+She made sure I went outside every day.
+I noticed that I felt better, physically and mentally.
+I learned how to dress for the cold (I had been making a lot of mistakes).
+With the right clothes, going outside was fine.
+I went outside, moved around, and spent time in nature.